Woman taking an online alcohol assessment using her laptop computer and headphones.

 1. Choose a qualified assessor.
 It’s essential to choose an assessor who is qualified to perform the assessment you need.
 You can always ask for the evaluator's professional credentials before meeting them or look them up on their state’s professional licensing website, which all states have.
 Keep in mind that online assessment providers are now widely accepted as professional and can be a very helpful option because of the ease and convenience.

-1. Set a time and place for the assessment.
+2. Set a time and place for the assessment.
 Once you’ve chosen an assessor, you’ll need to schedule a time and place for the assessment.
 Select a time when you can focus and provide honest answers about your drinking habits.
+Using a remote online service can help assure your privacy.

-How Long Does an Alcohol Assessment Usually Take?
+How Long Does an Online Remote Alcohol Assessment Usually Take?

 • Register and purchase the assessment: 3–5 minutes